Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Stochastic gradient descent convergence for historical label averaging

 \subsection{Convergence speed for history-average-label SGD}

-In this subsection, we present our results on the convergence of SGD with historical pseudo-labels and demonstrate its improvement over a vanilla variant of SGD.
-Formal proofs for the statements are presented in the Appendix.
+This subsection presents our results on the convergence of SGD with historical pseudo-labels and demonstrates its improvement over vanilla SGD.

 Suppose that there are $k$ out of $n$ true labels with a uniform probability of occurrence over them.
-Each time, a user selects a label uniformly at random to produce a single label.
-In this case, we can consider an alternative label for a single observation that aggregates past labels to produce $\vecY$ at the current moment --- and that we would define as history-average labels.
-In this section, we calculate the variance of the gradients, $\sigma^2$, by decomposing it into the product of the parameter values and the variance related to labelling, which we can obtain in a closed form.
+Each time, a user selects a label uniformly at random, producing a single label.
+We consider an alternative label for a single observation that aggregates past labels to produce $\vecY$ at the current moment, corresponding to our history-average labels.
+For this scheme, we calculate the variance of the gradients, $\sigma^2$, obtaining an upper bound for $R_T$ of a standard form.
+Specifically, it is decomposed into a product of the parameter values and the labelling-related variance, which is available in closed form.

-Canonically, for multilabel classification $\vecY$ is a one-hot vector with $1$ being at the place of the observed label and $0$ at all other places.
+Canonically, for multilabel classification, $\vecY$ is a one-hot vector with $1$ being at the place of the observed label and $0$ at all other places.
 Let us call it \emph{the one-hot label (OH)}.
 Aggregating over history and normalising leads to the ground truth vector of the form $\vecY = (\frac{k_1}{h}, \ldots, \frac{k_n}{h})$, where $h$ is the length of the history of observations and $k_i$ is the number of observations of the $i$-th label within it.
 We call it \emph{History Average Labels (HA)}.
 Below we consider two options to present $y_i$ --- the $i$-th component of $\vecY$ vector that belongs to the set of the true labels.

 \paragraph{OH case.} In this scenario, our random variable $y_i = t_{1}$: